gomorpheus/morpheus-apidoc/source/includes/_prices.md

 }
 ```

-This endpoint retrieves a specific price set.
+This endpoint retrieves a specific price.

 ### HTTP Request